-New Appraisal Requirements Set for REO Properties
+New Appraisal Requirements for REOs

 The U.S. Department of Housing and Urban Development will require new appraisals on some real estate-owned properties financed by the Federal Housing Administration, Mortgage Daily reported Dec.
 10.